The Real Poop

-Here's what you might not realize: The Secret Service is actually a self-contained federal law enforcement agency, which means it's not part of the FBI or CIA.
-However, the Secret Service does operate under the Department of Homeland Security's oversight.
-You might also wonder why it's called the "Secret Service.”
-What's so secret about it?
-Well, in 1865, the Treasury Department launched its "Secret Service Division” to combat the massive epidemic of currency counterfeiting.
+"Wait," you say, and then follow with "what?"
+You might also wonder why it's called the "Secret Service."
+Well, in 1865, the Treasury Department launched its "Secret Service Division" (oh) to combat the massive epidemic of currency counterfeiting.
 At the time, roughly one-third to one-half of the circulated currency was fake.
 Sounds like today's counterfeiters have some catching up to do.